AllenNeuralDynamics/aind-data-schema/docs/source/acquisition.md

 ### ExternalDataStream

-A simplified data stream for acquisitions performed externally, where full instrument metadata is unavailable.
+A simplified data stream for acquisitions where instrument metadata is unavailable.

 | Field | Type | Title (Description) |
 |-------|------|-------------|